cfpb/design-manual/global-elements/heroes.md

 <div class="content-67 content-first">
 Heroes are the most prominent component on a page, in terms of their position and visual footprint.
-Heroes can only be used on top level pages, including landing and sublanding pages.
+Heroes should only be used on top level pages, including landing and sublanding pages.
 </div>

 <div class="content-33 content-last">